IIIF/api/source/api/content-state/0.9/index.md

 }
 ```

-The above annotation JSON can be condensed to remove unecessary whitespace:
+The above annotation JSON can be condensed to remove unnecessary whitespace:

 ```